39 Perfect Pet Projects to Show Your Pet Some Love

 The SmartFeeder stores up to 7 lbs. of food.
 And once you schedule mealtime through the app, it automatically distributes portions based on your pet’s age, weight, food type and activity level.
 The free app offers insights on your pet’s nutritional habits and sends notifications informing you when your pet was fed and how much, plus warnings when the food is running low.
 You can even order food when you’re running low via Petnet’s delivery service. $149; petnet.io.
 Find one on Amazon, too!

 Protect your doors from your dog’s claws with a sheet of plastic.
 Buy 1/8-in. or thinner Plexiglas or plastic at any home center.
 Cut the Plexiglas so it fits just inside the door jambs and is 1 ft. higher than the reach of your dog.
 Most home centers will cut the Plexiglas for you, but you can also cut it with a utility knife and a straightedge.
 (If you have a large dog and need plastic above the doorknob, use a 3-in. hole saw to make a cutout for the knob.)
 Mount the Plexiglas to the door with 3/4-in. roundhead wood screws.
 Here’s how to remove scratches from your glass doors and windows.

 Use a plastic storage bin for a dog house.
-A nice little doghouse that will hold up in the rain can cost $100 (though dog carpenters can cut down on labor costs).
+A nice little doghouse that will hold up in the rain can cost $100.
 But you can make your own for a fraction of the price using a plastic storage bin.
 Cut a small hole in the bin, flip it over on its lid and stick a dog bed inside it.
 Your dog will love watching the rain from inside his snug little house, and you’ll save $85!
 Don’t be surprised if your cat likes it so much you’ll have to make DIY furniture for them too.